 On a much larger scale, Digital Twin technology can replicate entire cities down to individually simulated components and use this to enable real-time two-way communication.
 For example, by analysing traffic as it develops – with each car, junction and traffic light simulated independently, this can be simulated ahead of time to predict where traffic will build up.
 The model, when paired with Machine Learning, can quickly test possible solutions and, once it has a working solution to an upcoming issue, it can send these control signals back into physical counterparts.

-This way, you can establish a smart-AI traffic system which uses data to optimize traffic ahead of time – it can act predictively, not reactively.
+This way, you can establish a smart-AI traffic system that uses data to optimize traffic ahead of time – it can act predictively, not reactively.
 Because Machine Learning can learn from its own data, adding to the information, this entire system will continue to improve over time.

 Best of all, such a solution – as well as the others mentioned here – can all be run on the Cloud, keeping the costs low, as the need for expensive hardware is no longer a factor that needs to be considered.